galactic-forensics/website/content/authors/reto/_index.md

 ---
 # Display name
-title: Reto Trappitsch
+title: "Reto Trappitsch"

 # Username (this should match the folder name)
 authors:
-- reto
+- "reto"

 # Is this the primary user of the site?
 superuser: true